...

 A Performance Leader

-At the heart of the Ninja 400 is a 399cc parallel-twin engine, and that’s where the magic happens.
+As a Ninja 400 owner, I can tell you firsthand where the magic lies: its 399 cc parallel-twin engine.
 With 44 horsepower—a solid jump from the Ninja 300’s 39 hp—and a flat torque curve of 27 lb.-ft. compared to the Ninja 300’s 20 lbs-ft., it delivers a thrilling yet smooth ride that’s exciting from the get-go to both beginners and seasoned riders alike, rivaling even long-standing KTM RC 390.

 Accelerate with Precision